 TIC Council's Accreditation Committee provides the forum where members develop their input on accreditation matters and applicable documents as well as relevant standards.
-The committee expertly manages Council's collective dialogue accreditation bodies and appropriate standards-developing organizations.
-In doing SO, we continue our close collaboration with organisations such as the International Accreditation Forum (IAF), the International Laboratory Accreditation Cooperation (ILAC) and others.
+The committee expertly manages Council's collective dialogue with accreditation bodies and appropriate standards-developing organizations.
+In continue close doing SO, we our collaboration with organisations such as the International Accreditation Forum (IAF), the International Laboratory Accreditation Cooperation (ILAC) and others.